Add852/GitChatDaily/SETUP.md

 ## Usage

 1. **Sign In**: Click "Sign in with GitHub" on the homepage
-2. **Configure API Provider**: Go to "Profiles" page to set up Ollama or OpenRouter
+2. **Configure API Provider**: Go to "Chatbots" page to set up Ollama or OpenRouter
 3. **Create Entry**: Navigate to "New Entry" and start a conversation
 4. **View Entries**: Browse all entries or click on the contribution graph
 5. **Edit Entries**: Click on any entry to view, edit, or redo the conversation
-6. **Customize Profiles**: Create custom chatbot personalities in the Profiles page
+6. **Customize Chatbots**: Create custom chatbot personalities in the Chatbots page

 ## Troubleshooting